Trevor Lucas: Later years

 Sandy Denny had suffered from substance abuse problems for some time, and by 1977 her addictions were obvious to others.
 Linda Thompson told The Guardian that shortly after the birth of their daughter Georgia in July 1977, Denny "was crashing the car and leaving the baby in the pub and all sorts of stuff."
 Thompson also noted that the child was born prematurely, yet Denny seemed to have little concern for her new baby.

 In late March 1978, while on holiday with her parents and baby Georgia in Cornwall, Denny was injured when she fell down a staircase and hit her head on concrete.
-Following the incident, Denny suffered from intense headaches; a doctor prescribed her the painkiller Distalgesic, a drug known to have fatal side effects when mixed with alcohol.
+Following the incident, she suffered from intense headaches; a doctor prescribed her the painkiller Distalgesic, a drug known to have fatal side effects when mixed with alcohol.
 On 13 April, concerned with his wife's erratic behaviour and fearing for his daughter's safety, Trevor Lucas left the UK and returned to his native Australia with their child.
 Four days later, Denny collapsed and fell into a coma while at a friend's home.
 Lucas returned immediately to London, leaving Georgia in the care of his parents.
-On 21 April, she died at Atkinson Morley Hospital in Wimbledon.
+On 21 April, Denny died at Atkinson Morley Hospital in Wimbledon.
 Her death was ruled to be the result of a traumatic mid-brain haemorrhage and blunt force trauma to her head.

 Lucas returned to Melbourne in August.
 "It seemed like a good refuge ...
 I've got a lot of family here, and I thought it was important for Georgia, my 13-month-old daughter, to have that sort of security".

 Lucas settled permanently in Australia after 1978.
 From 1979 and into the 1980s, Lucas was producing albums for Australian artists and later started working on scores for the film industry.
 He also married Elizabeth Hurtt, his third wife, and they had a son, Clancy.

 Lucas's Australian production credits include the number-two hit single, "Solid Rock", by Goanna and its related number-two album, Spirit of Place (November 1982); and number-one hit, "I Was Only 19", by Redgum and their albums, Caught in the Act (June 1983) and Frontline (August 1984).
 His film score work began with forming Andromeda Productions which provided documentaries and children's dramas.
-In 1985 he briefly returned to England to work on a compilation album as a tribute to Denny, Who Knows Where the Time Goes?.
+In 1985 he briefly returned to England to work on a compilation album as a tribute to Denny, Who Knows Where the Time Goes?
 In August that year, he performed with an extended Fairport Convention line-up at the Cropredy Festival.